ayush03dev/virtual-chess/README.md

 ## Description
-This is a multiplayer web-based chess game which allows users to play together remotely.
-Every single official rule of Chess is followed and taken care of.
+A Web Application based chess game which allows players to play together remotely.
+It adheres to all the official rules of chess,

 Features:

-- Can host multiple matches simultaneously
+- Capability to host multiple chess matches concurrently, enabling players to participate in multiple games at the same time.
-- Ability to chat with opponent player
+- Built-in chat system that enables players to communicate with each other during their matches
 - Supports both computer and mobile phone

 ### Built With